qube-ai/corelib/README.md

 ## Defaults
   - If serial connection is not configured, then it is setup at 115200 baud

+## General Information
+  - Startup WiFi connect time = 3 seconds
+  - WiFi switch over time (when one wifi was turned off and the other one is still on) =

 ## Configurations
 List of build variables that can be changed during the build phase
   - CORELIB_APP_COMM